Artery99/Course_Recommendation_Systems-Classical_Models_to_Deep_Learning/README.md

 ## Future Works

 - Integrate the rest of the recommender models into `recommender_app.py` and `backend.py`
-- Modify necessary changes to the UI and add extra options for the dropdown options based on model parameters for each model.
+- Modify necessary changes to the UI and add extra options for the dropdown menu (Model Selection) based on model parameters for each model.

 ---